 In a program, PROMPT halts program execution and places the contents of the ALPHA register into the display as a prompt for data, etc.

 Data Storage Registers and Program Memory

-Primary Data Storage Registers (up to 63 on basic HP-41C).
+Primary Data Storage Registers (up to 63 on the basic HP-41C; up to 100 on the HP-41CV).
 Extended Data Storage Registers (up to 219 total).

 The Automatic Memory Stack Registers